prsunny/DASH/Documentation/dash-sonic-hld.md

 At a high level the following should be supported:

-- Bringup Sonic image for DEVICE_METADATA subtype - `appliance`
+- Bringup SONiC image for DEVICE_METADATA subtype - `appliance`
 - Bringup Swss/Syncd containers for switch_type - `dpu`
 - Able to program DASH objects configured via gRPC client to appliance card via SAI DASH API